AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-v12-BootCamp-Part-10.md

 Identify the typical actions needing permission:

-- Define the permission: E.g. "manage_users"
+- Define the permission: E.g. "`manage users`"
-- Check the permission on the front-end: E.g. show/hide the button
+- Check the permission on the front-end:
+  E.g. show/hide the button
-- Check the permission on the back-end: E.g. can/can't update the data
+- Check the permission on the back-end:
+  E.g. can/can't update the data

 ### Laravel Example